-In conjunction with the business combination between EQUATE, EQUATE BV and MEGC, the EQUATE Group obtained access to the distribution channels and customer relationships.
-These relationships have been recognized on acquisition and are being amortized over 10 year period.
+recognized on acquisition and are being amortized over 10 years period.
 The amortization period of customer relationships represents management's best estimate of the expected usage or consumption of the economic benefits of the acquired assets, which is based on historical experience of customer attrition rates.
-The amortization of customer relationships is included in cost of sales.
-The EQUATE Group has also recognized the MEGlobal brand as an intangible asset on its acquisition of the MEGBV and MEGC business.
+The In conjunction with the business combination, the Group obtained access to the distribution channels and customer relationships.
+These relationships have been amortization of customer relationships is included in cost of sales.
+The Group has also recognized the MEGlobal brand as an intangible asset on its acquisition of the MEGBV and MEGC business.
 Brand is tested for impairment.
 Refer note 5.